-There is another great reason for Candida sufferers to take cinnamon, besides its antifungal properties.
+There is another great reason for Candida sufferers to take cinnamon, besides its status as a Candida-fighting food.
 Several research studies have shown that it regulates blood sugar, and can prevent the spikes in blood sugar that can lead to a Candida overgrowth.
 In fact, cinnamon is gaining acceptance as a possible treatment for Type 2 Diabetes, as part of a broader set of lifestyle changes.

+Cinnamon is a really versatile spice that can be used in lots of recipes.
 You could make some French toast with coconut bread and a sprinkle of cinnamon on top.
+Try these cinnamon pecan crumb cakes for a tasty dessert.
 Add some cinnamon to a yogurt parfait (using plain yogurt of course).
 Or use some coconut flour and cinnamon to make coconut pancakes.